Sixth Annual International

 Each day one of our ATTGP teachers will lead a guided Constructive Rest session.
 Constructive Rest is a way of lying down in a semi-supine position (typically on the back with the knees elevated) that promotes good spinal alignment and release of excess tension.
 It is also known as “Active Rest,” “Semi-Supine” or simply an “Alexander Lie Down.”
 These sessions provide a simple yet powerful way to find balance, ease, and alertness, offering participants a time of rest, thoughtful awareness, and insights into your body’s amazing design.

-Our unique line up of live online classes, workshops and presentations are being lead by our Alexander Technique teachers at ATTGP on a variety of topics, from pain and posture, to speaking, mindfulness, breathing and much more.
+Our unique line up of live online classes, workshops and presentations are being lead by our Alexander Technique teachers at ATTGP on a variety of topics, from stress relief and embodiment, to speaking, walking, mindfulness, pausing and much more.
 It’s a chance to learn from different teachers with different styles and areas of expertise.
 Whatever your interest, whether you are brand new to AT, are coming back to it after a while, or have studied for years, there’s something for everyone!

 SUMMIT SCHEDULE OF EVENTS